 From here, you’ll be able to fight your Amiibo in order to level it up, as well as give it Spirits, which offer unique and powerful abilities.
 We’d recommend fighting it one-on-one or in a free-for-all, depending on which you’d prefer your Amiibo to excel in.

 Go full try-hard on your Amiibo from the get go - don’t feel bad!
 They’ll be saucing on you in no time.
 Make a ruleset that lets you do 10 stock games (or more!) and keep beating the hell out of them.
+You could run into problems if your Amiibo fighter struggles to land hits though - if they stop attacking you just let them hit you a few times to give their confidence back.

 To start with, fight them in a mirror match.
 We’re using Ness against Ness, so they learn the prime strategy of spamming PK Fire and edgeguarding with PK Thunder.
 Keep the levels ticking up, and eventually you’ll be hitting Level 50.